GoMyCodeAfrica/fullstackjs-course/15.1 React in theory/1_Single Page Applications.md

 # Single Page Applications

 ## History of the web

+* As we already know, the web is based on the communication between a **client** machine and a **server** machine
 * Before AJAX:
   1. The client sends a request to the server
   2. The server responds with an HTML page containing all necessary resources(scripts, CSS, images...)
   3. When the user clicks a link, the browser refreshes the page and **reloads all the resources from the server**
 * After AJAX:
-    1. (same)
+  1. (same) The client sends a request to the server
-    2. (same)
+  2. (same) The server responds with an HTML page containing all necessary resources(scripts, CSS, images...)
   3. When the user clicks a link, the browser **does not refresh the page** and **only loads new data from the server**

 ## Definition: SPA